sillypears/artisan-raffle-picker/README.md

 Feel free to fork it and do what you want!

+This is how I setup my forms, which the logic follows:
+* Collect Emails, response receipts always and limit to 1 response (this defaults to 1st field)
+* 2nd field is "Paypal email"
+* **3rd field is IG/Discord/etc name that is displayed on the RNG page** *****
+    * Basically this is the column I look for, just add / move your columns so the one you want to display is always showing
 ## Setting it up

 So setting this up is kinda shitty because Google Forms/Sheets/Drive doesn't allow you to just find the stuff.
 So you have to enable some APIs and generate some tokens on your Google account.
 I will do my best to document all of this but I don't actually remember everything that got it "working"